 The Bunka knife boasts a pointed tip that makes it ideal for intricate precision works, whether it’s brunoise cuts or scoring vegetables.
 The Santoku can’t do precision works as well due to its flat cutting edge.

-As evident in our article – Santoku vs Bunka – the main difference between the knives is the shape of their blade tip.
+The main difference between Santoku and Bunka knives is the shape of the blade tip.
 While the Santoku has a curved tip, the Bunka features a reverse tanto tip.
 The different tips mark their differences in functions such as slicing, mincing, and precision work.
 Before making a choice, determine your needs and go for the knife that better serves them.

 What Are The Types Of Knives And Their Uses?